Filler

 This is an opinion piece.

-Over a century later, Oriental dance artists are still battling the scandalous reputation that Bloom attached to the dance.
-No matter how hard we work to present the dance as a beautiful art form, members of The General Public still wrinkle their noses and ask, "Belly dancing -- isn't that something like stripping?"
+Over a century later, Oriental dance artists are still contending with the misconceptions and stigma that Bloom attached to the dance.
+No matter how hard we work to present the dance as a beautiful art form in family-oriented venues, members of The General Public still wrinkle their noses and ask, "Belly dancing — isn't that something like stripping?"
 Even today, belly dancers are still blocked from some performance opportunities because narrow-minded bigots who know nothing about Oriental dance don't want "that kind of thing" in their events.
+Fortunately, this is not as common as it used to be when I first started as a student, but it does still happen.
+As recently as 2003, a nursing home refused to book me for a performance because they were afraid "someone might be offended".

 That Double Standard

-Nearly every professional belly dancer I know in my community is careful to choose costumes that don't show too much leg or too much cleavage.
-Some require their troupe costumes to include pantaloons, especially for raised stages or outdoor performances where the wind might catch the skirts.
+Nearly every professional belly dancer I know in my community is careful to choose costumes that are appropriate to the type of show they are planning.
+For example, if performing on an outdoor stage at a city festival, most of my professional colleagues will be thoughtful about the amount of leg and cleavage they show.
+They recognize that what's appropriate for that occasion is quite different from what would be appropriate in a late-night, adults-only nightclub revue.
+In performances for family-oriented environments, some pros require their troupe costumes to include leggings or harem pants, especially for raised stages or outdoor performances where the wind might catch the skirts.
 Some teachers insist on inspecting student costumes before recitals to ensure that they cover everything the teachers feel they should cover.

-So why is it that ice skaters, cheerleaders, ballet dancers, baton twirlers, and dancers in Broadway musicals are all viewed as presenting wholesome entertainment in their costumes that provide a full view of form-fitting leotards, briefs, or short-shorts and often their cleavage too, while belly dancers are viewed as sleazy?
+So why is it that ice skaters, cheerleaders, hiphop dancers, ballet dancers, baton twirlers, and dancers in Broadway musicals are all viewed as presenting wholesome entertainment in their costumes that provide a full view of form-fitting leotards, briefs, bare midriffs, or bare legs and cleavage, while belly dancers are viewed by some as sleazy?
 Why is it okay for us to see Ginger Rogers' panties in old Hollywood movies when Fred Astaire makes her do rapid twirls, but it's not okay when we glimpse the dance trunks of a belly dancer doing rapid spins?

 Within the course of a 2-week period, I went to see two musicals performed by professional traveling tours: Cabaret and Chicago.
 In both cases, the female dancers cavorted around stage in skimpy lingerie that showcased their jiggling cleavage and butt cheeks.
 In both shows, they frequently sat on chairs and spread their legs wide open, inviting the audience to be their gynecologist.

-My complaint is with the theater-going public: Why is it considered "good entertainment" and "artistic" when a woman clad in black leather bra, black French-cut briefs, garters, and fishnet stockings straddles a chair and spreads her legs wide apart, but it's "poor taste" and "inappropriate" when the audience catches an oh-so-brief glimpse of a belly dancer's trunks during a spin?
+My complaint is with the theater-going public: Why is it considered "good entertainment" and "artistic" when a woman clad in black leather bra, black French-cut briefs, garter belt, and fishnet stockings straddles a chair and spreads her legs wide apart with her crotch facing the audience, but a belly dancer's bare midriff is considered "poor taste" and "inappropriate"?

 So Where Did the